bluefireteam/audioplayers/packages/audioplayers/README.md

 *   **We are all human:** The golden rule here is to acknowledge mistakes.
 We all learn from our errors, myself included.
 I hold myself to these exact same standards.
 *   **Facts over Ego:** I never seek to be "right" for the sake of winning an argument.
 My only goal is technical correctness, backed by facts, sources, and logic.

 **Contribution Policy:** If you contribute, **bring your logs and your solutions**.
 Every contribution—no matter the size—is welcome, and I thank you fully for it.
 Regarding the **Web** platform: I do not actively maintain it; Web maintainers must handle their part exclusively without affecting native code.

-You can even propose to organize the project if you wish; I am open to any request.
+**Maintenance & Support:** As I am currently the sole maintainer, please excuse any delays in my response times.
+I am actively looking for contributors who are ready to get involved and help organize the project.
+If you are interested in a management role, feel free to reach out.

 **The Future:** If this robust approach proves its value in production, I intend to propose this fork as a reliable alternative for the Flutter ecosystem.
 I will do what I can to maintain it, despite being on another project.
 If I find errors on the 3 platforms I master (**Linux, Windows, and Android**), fixes will be applied immediately.
 Do not hesitate to open requests if you have any problems; I will do my best to respond.